Skydance Animation: History

-On April 2, 2020, composer Alan Menken revealed that he was working alongside Lasseter on a project for the studio, which was later announced to be Split, which at that point was The Unbreakable Spell before retitled Spellbound.
 Skydance formally acquired Ilion Animation Studios and rebranded it as Skydance Animation Madrid in April 2020.

+In June 2020, Shane Prigmore, an animation veteran who co-created Tangled: The Series, was hired as SVP Development at Skydance Animation.
+He would be tasked with overseeing the creative development of all films and TV series on the studio's production slate.
+That is until he left for Warner Bros.
+Pictures Animation as Senior Creative Advisor in June 2023.

-On July 30, the studio named Shane Prigmore for the newly created position of Senior Vice President of Development for Animation, in which he will oversee the creative development of all feature films and television series.
-That same month, it was announced that Luck and Spellbound were still going to be released by Paramount without Paramount Animation as part of their deal with Skydance Media, giving the two release dates of February 18, 2022, and November 11, 2022, respectively.
+In July 2020, it was announced that Luck and Spellbound were still going to be released by Paramount without Paramount Animation as part of their deal with Skydance Media, giving the two release dates of February 18, 2022, and November 11, 2022, respectively.
 Paramount's president of domestic distribution, Chris Aronson stated "These films not only continue our longstanding relationship with Skydance, but, along with Paramount Animation's own upcoming films, mean we will be releasing event-level animated films for years to come."

 However, on December 16, 2020, Apple TV+ entered talks to take over the distribution rights to the films Luck and Spellbound.
 Apple Original Films would replace Paramount for both Luck and Spellbound.
-More recently, in February 2021, Apple signed an overall deal with Skydance Animation which included animated films and television series.
+In February 2021, Apple signed an overall deal with Skydance Animation which included animated films and television series.
 This includes a television adaptation of the novel The Search for WondLa by Tony DiTerlizzi.
 The series has been greenlit for two seasons and was announced to feature showrunner Lauren Montgomery as both writer and executive producer with DiTerlizzi and Chad Quant.
 She has since left the project and has been replaced by Bobs Gannaway, another of Lasseter's Disney-era colleagues.
-On June 2020, Shane Prigmore, an animation veteran who co-created Tangled: The Series, was hired as SVP Development at Skydance Animation.
-He will be tasked with overseeing the creative development of all films and TV series on the studio's production slate.

 On October 1, 2021, Skydance Animation released its first short film inspired by a true story from Joe Mateo called Blush.
 It was released on Apple TV+ as part of their multi-year deal.
 The ships from the short film became the mascots of the studio during the release of Luck, and a portion of Joy Ngiaw's score was used for the fanfare of the studio.